 Sec.
-3 BATTER-BASERUNNER - A WALK If a male batter is walked intentionally or otherwise, he will be awarded first base.
+3 BATTER-BASERUNNER - A WALK If a male batter is walked intentionally or otherwise, they will be awarded first base.
 If followed in the batting order by a female, the male batter will be awarded first and second bases.
 The female MUST bat.
-If an incorrect batter is standing in the on deck position, indicating he or she is the next batter, a male batter that is walked goes to first base only.
+If an incorrect batter is standing in the on deck position, indicating they are the next batter, a male batter that is walked goes to first base only.
 (Refer to Rule 7 Sec.
 4)